 Note: Allowed IP addresses and allowed user groups can be set independently.
 If both are selected, logic will be combined using AND (i.e. the IP address AND the user group must be “allowed” for Beyond Identity to offer roaming authentication).

-Note: When enabling roaming authentication, please review policy rules that include authentication transactions because they may also impact the roaming authentication method.
+- Make sure you review policy rules that include authentication transactions because they may also impact the roaming authentication method.

 Comments